-Lacquer screen from last Vietnamese Emperor to go under hammer at Bonhams
+Lacquer screen from last Vietnamese emperor to go under hammer at Bonhams

-SINGAPORE - A rare, six-panelled lacquer screen from the last Vietnamese Emperor Bao Dai is in Singapore for a brief sojourn before going under the hammer in Hong Kong at the end of the month.
+A rare, six-panelled lacquer screen from the last Vietnamese emperor Bao Dai is in Singapore for a brief sojourn before going under the hammer in Hong Kong at the end of the month.

 Golden Sunset Over Halong Bay, the work of lacquer master Pham Hau, was granted to the late American journalist Edgar Ansel Mowrer when he met the emperor in 1951.